Dodge Journey Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Dodge Journey are $1,284 a year with full coverage.
-Comprehensive costs approximately $250, collision costs $424, and liability coverage is estimated at $452.
-A policy with just liability insurance costs approximately $504 a year, with coverage for high-risk drivers costing around $2,778.
-Teens receive the highest rates at $4,918 a year or more.
+U.S. average insurance rates for a Dodge Journey are $1,284 a year for full coverage.
+Comprehensive insurance costs an estimated $250, collision costs $424, and liability is estimated at $452.
+Buying just liability costs approximately $504 a year, with insurance for high-risk drivers costing $2,778 or more.
+Teenage drivers pay the highest rates at $4,918 a year or more.

 Average premium for full coverage: $1,284

-Prices include $500 policy deductibles, 30/60 bodily injury liability limits, and includes medical and UM/UIM coverage.
-Rates are averaged for all U.S. states and for all Journey models.
+Rate estimates include $500 policy deductibles, 30/60 bodily injury liability limits, and includes medical and UM/UIM coverage.
+Estimates are averaged for all states and for different Journey trim levels.

-For a driver in their 40's, prices range go from as low as $504 for just liability insurance to the much higher price of $2,778 for a driver who requires high-risk insurance.
+For the average 40-year-old driver, Dodge Journey insurance prices go from as low as $504 for just liability insurance to a much higher rate of $2,778 for a driver who requires high-risk insurance.

 Use the form below to get customized rates for your location.